-- To ensure proper cooling, the Flex System chassis is not operated without a compute node or node bay filler in each node bay. - When the compute node comes with redundant power, a power supply must be installed in each powersupply bay. - Adequate space around the compute node must be spared to allow compute node cooling system to work properly.
-Leave approximately 50 mm (2.0 in.) of open space around the front and rear of the compute node.
-Do not place any object in front of the fans. - For proper cooling and airflow, refit the compute node cover before you turn the power on.
-Do not operate the compute node for more than 30 minutes with the compute node cover removed, for it might damage compute node components. - Cabling instructions that come with optional components must be followed. - A failed fan must be replaced within 48 hours after malfunction. - A removed hot-swap fan must be replaced within 30 seconds after removal. - A removed hot-swap drive must be replaced within two minutes after removal. - A removed hot-swap power supply must be replaced within two minutes after removal. - Every air baffle that comes with the compute node must be installed when the compute node starts (some servers might come with more than one air baffle).
-Operating the compute node with a missing air baffle might damage the processor. - All processor sockets must contain either a socket cover or a processor with heat sink. - When more than one processor is installed, fan population rules for each compute node must be strictly followed.
+- To ensure proper cooling, the Flex System chassis is not operated without a compute node or node bay filler in each node bay. - When the server comes with redundant power, a power supply must be installed in each power-supply bay. - Adequate space around the server must be spared to allow server cooling system to work properly.
+Leave approximately 50 mm (2.0 in.) of open space around the front and rear of the server.
+Do not place any object in front of the fans. - For proper cooling and airflow, refit the server cover before you turn the power on.
+Do not operate the server for more than 30 minutes with the server cover removed, for it might damage server components. - Cabling instructions that come with optional components must be followed. - A failed fan must be replaced within 48 hours since malfunction. - A removed hot-swap fan must be replaced within 30 seconds after removal. - A removed hot-swap drive must be replaced within two minutes after removal. - A removed hot-swap power supply must be replaced within two minutes after removal. - Every air baffle that comes with the server must be installed when the server starts (some servers might come with more than one air baffle).
+Operating the server with a missing air baffle might damage the processor. - All processor sockets must contain either a socket cover or a processor with heat sink. - When more than one processor is installed, fan population rules for each server must be strictly followed.

-Working inside the compute node with the power on
+Working inside the server with the power on

-Guidelines to work inside the compute node with the power on.
+Guidelines to work inside the server with the power on.

-Attention: The server might stop and data loss might occur when internal server components are exposed to static electricity.
+Attention: The server might stop and loss of data might occur when internal server components are exposed to static electricity.
 To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding systems when working inside the server with the power on.

-Avoid loose-fitting clothing, particularly around your forearms.
-Button or roll up long sleeves before working inside the server.
+- Avoid loose-fitting clothing, particularly around your forearms.
+Button or roll up long sleeves before working inside the server. - Prevent your necktie, scarf, badge rope, or long hair from dangling into the server. - Remove jewelry, such as bracelets, necklaces, rings, cuff links, and wrist watches. - Remove items from your shirt pocket, such as pens and pencils, in case they fall into the server as you lean over it.

-- Prevent your necktie, scarf, badge rope, or hair from dangling into the server. - Remove jewelry, such as bracelets, necklaces, rings, cuff links, and wrist watches. - Remove items from your shirt pocket, such as pens and pencils, in case they fall into the server as you lean over it. - Avoid dropping any metallic objects, such as paper clips, hairpins, and screws, into the server.
+• Avoid dropping any metallic objects, such as paper clips, hairpins, and screws, into the server.